EricZinda/Perplexity/docs/devcon/devcon0040MRSSolverSolutionGroupsAlgorithm.md

-## Solution Group Algorithm
+## Appendix: Implementing the Solution Group Algorithm
+[This is an appendix because it doesn't change the overall concepts you need to understand to use the system, it just walks through one architecture for how to implement them.]

-As described in the [previous section](devhowtoMRSSolverSolutionGroups), the only way to represent the semantics of collective, distributive and cumulative readings of a sentence like:
+As described in the [section describing Solution Groups](devcon0030MRSSolverSolutionGroups), we saw that the only way to represent the semantics of collective, distributive and cumulative readings of a sentence like:

 ~~~
 students lifted a table